oracle-livelabs/common/building-blocks/tasks/adb/load-public-db-actions-no-sales.md

     The job should take about 2 minutes to run.

 11. Check that all of the data load cards have green tick marks in them, indicating that the data load tasks have completed successfully.
-Click the information button on the **genre** task:
+Click the on the **genre** task link to view the results:

     ![Check the job is completed](images/loadcompleted-no-sales.png)